nickrsan/icefish_backend/README.md

 ## Setup
 As an introduction, all of the items in this installation are targeted toward Windows, but everything is developed to be cross-platform in the event that you should desire running on a Unix-based server.
+You should start with a full copy (clone) of this repository in a folder on the computer you want to serve it from.

 ### Install Python
 This code base relies heavily on Python, so the first step is to download